EU Regulation No 910/2014

 Start sealing your documents today

-Create a free account on Swiss Trust Layer and issue your first eIDAS-qualified cryptographic seal in under two minutes — valid across all 27 EU member states and Switzerland simultaneously.
+Create an account on Swiss Trust Layer and issue your first eIDAS-qualified cryptographic seal in under two minutes, valid across all 27 EU member states and Switzerland simultaneously.

 Need Swiss-law coverage?
 Learn about ZertES compliance →